chrisjmccormick/chrisjmccormick.github.io/_posts/2016-04-19-word2vec-tutorial-the-skip-gram-model.markdown

 The Hidden Layer
 ================

-The hidden layer is going to be represented by a weight matrix with 10,000 rows (one for every word in our vocabulary) and 300 columns (one for every hidden neuron).
+For our example, we're going to say that we're learning word vectors with 300 features.
+So the hidden layer is going to be represented by a weight matrix with 10,000 rows (one for every word in our vocabulary) and 300 columns (one for every hidden neuron).

 If you look at the *rows* of this weight matrix, these are actually what will be our word vectors!